 Anita Jackson | Peter Martin, photo by Brian Callahan | Rhonda Vincent, photo by Amy Miller | Howard Marshall, photo by Shane Epping, KSMU

-For free at any time online, enjoy a kaleidoscope of many of Missouri’s musical genres, played by musicians from around our state, in our “Show Me the Music: A Celebration of the Missouri Bicentennial.”
-This one-hour PBS special is a concert filmed at the Sheldon Concert Hall in St. Louis in May to celebrate Missouri’s becoming the 24th state to enter the Union on August 10, 1821.
+Enjoy for free at any time online!
+Experience a kaleidoscope of many of Missouri’s musical genres, played by musicians from around our state, in our “Show Me the Music: A Celebration of the Missouri Bicentennial.”
+This one-hour PBS special, broadcast throughout the state in fall 2021, is a concert filmed at the Sheldon Concert Hall in St. Louis in May to celebrate Missouri’s becoming the 24th state to enter the Union on August 10, 1821.

 The Sheldon has more information and resources about Missouri’s music and the show, including the full program of the performances:

 - Jazz pianist Peter Martin with musicians from St. Louis and Kansas City

 - Blues, R&B, and rock vocalist Anita Jackson and ensemble

 - Bluegrass star Rhonda Vincent and her band, The Rage

 - Classical ZouM Faculty New Music Collective from the University of Missouri–Columbia, performing “Waterways” by Mizzou professor Stefan Freund, commissioned for the Bicentennial